Techtonica/curriculum/projects/recipe-page/phase-2-css-prompt.md

 You'll be building on the HTML code you completed in Phase 1 of this project.

-Try to build in your local desktop file this time - we can't work in CodePen forever.
+Try to build in your local desktop file this time, since CodePen won't help you understand how the HTML and CSS are connected.
 Remember that you'll need to save (`command + s` on mac) and refresh your browser page to see new css changes.

 ### Lab Exercise